simap/pixelblaze/README.expressions.md

   * `function myFunction(arg1) {return arg1 * 2}`
   * `myFunction = (arg1) => arg1 * 2`
 * Functions can be stored in variables, passed as arguments, and returned from other functions.
-* Create arrays using the `array(size)` function and access them with the bracket syntax.
+* Create arrays using the `array(size)` function or array literals and access them with the bracket syntax.
 Arrays can be passed around just like any other type.

 # Language limitations